The switch statement β branching by integer value. case, break, default and fallthrough.

 Wed

-Unknowncase 1; instead of case 1:?: and semicolon ; sit next to each other on the keyboard, so this typo happens often.
+Unknowncase 1; instead of case 1:?: and semicolon ; sit next to each other on the keyboard, so this typo comes up all the time.

 switch(day){ case 1; // β typed ; instead of : printf("Mon\n"); break; }